rasingollam/React-Flow-Tutorial/README.md

 ## 🕹️ Usage

+### General
+1. The application opens to a home page with navigation to the two designers.

+### React Flow Designer
-1. Navigate to the `/design` route (Click the "Open Designer" button on the home page).
+1. Navigate to the `/design` route (Click the "React Flow Designer" button on the home page).
 2. Use the **"Stage"** and **"Task"** buttons in the header to add nodes.
 3. Click on a Stage node before clicking "Task" to add a child task inside it.
 4. Click and drag from the handles (small circles) on Task nodes to create connections (edges).